Ed-Fi-Alliance-OSS/AdminAPI-2.x/docs/yaml-to-md/yaml-to-md.md

 }
 ```

-- Build the EdFi.Ods.AdminApi project and it should generate the assembly, the location should be Application\EdFi.Ods.AdminApi\bin\Debug\net8.0\EdFi.Ods.AdminApi.dll
+- Build the EdFi.Ods.AdminApi project and it should generate the assembly, the location should be in Application\EdFi.Ods.AdminApi\bin\Debug\net8.0\EdFi.Ods.AdminApi.dll

 - If everything goes well, we can proceed to generate the api description with following command:
 ```